Thousands expected for 15-mile Route 208 Yard Sale on Saturday

 Saturday’s Route 208 Yard Sale is a family affair for Shirley Steffler.

-A retired daycare owner, Steffler plans to get rid of unwanted items during a sale at her New Wilmington home.
+A retired daycare owner, Steffler will host a sale at her New Wilmington home.
 Her 10-year-old granddaughter, Ali Lambert, hopes to make a buck selling lemonade and water to the thousands expected.

-And Steffler’s recently engaged granddaughter, Alexis Lambert, can’t wait to find treasures at some 200 yard sales along state Route 208 between Volant and New Bedford.
+And Steffler’s recently engaged granddaughter, Alexis Lambert, looks forward to finding treasures at the 200 or so yard sales along state Route 208 between Volant and New Bedford.

-“Since we just got engaged, we’re looking for stuff for our home and yard sales are the perfect place to find stuff,” said Lambert, 20.
+“Since we just got engaged, we’re looking for stuff for our home and yard sales are the perfect place to find things,” said Lambert, 20.

 In its 11th year, the annual event brings thousands from as far as Canada and the Midwest to Lawrence County’s Amish countryside.
 Shoppers pack restaurants and convenience stores, 15 miles of Route 208 becomes a parking lot and folks like Pulaski’s Gary Cameron “make pretty decent money.”